Clogged Pipes Aren't Good For Anyone....Unless You're The Plumber!

 When FOG goes down the drain it hardens and causes sewer pipes to clog. (see picture on right) If this happens, there's a high risk of a sewer backup (overflow) where raw sewage actually backs up or "overflows" into your home, yard, neighborhood and streets.

 FOG In Pipes Can Result In:

-- It can cause raw sewage to overflow in your home, yard, streets, etc.
+- Raw sewage overflowing into your home, yard, streets, etc.

-- It can result in an expensive and unpleasant cleanup that often has to be paid by the homeowner.
+- An expensive and unpleasant cleanup that often has to be paid by the homeowner.

-- It can result in potential contact with untreated sewage, which could lead to illness on environmental harm.
+- Potential contact with untreated sewage, which could lead to illness and environmental harm.